romansavrulin/lsd_slam/README.md

 > example-input datasets, and the generated output as rosbag or .ply point cloud.

 This repo contains my experiments with LSD-SLAM, for performance, functionality and structure.
-As of March 2016, it diverges significantly from either Jakob or Thomas's branches in structure (I refactored as a way of learning the code), but not significantly in terms of functionality (except for all the ways in which I've broken it in the refactoring).
+As of November 2016, it diverges significantly from either Jakob or Thomas's branches in structure (I refactored as a way of learning the code), but not significantly in terms of functionality (except for all the ways in which I've broken it in the refactoring).

+After early development, I'm trying to _reduce_ the number of external dependencies (introduced by myself or previous authors).
+At a macro-scale I'm starting to use the [Conan](https://conan.io/) package manager --- building this repo doesn't require Conan.

+As I've reduced the dependencies in this repo, the __tools/LSD__ binary is pretty minimal.
+My more dependent work is in [lsd_slam_conan](), which __does__ require Conan.

 **master**  is my working / stable-ish branch.   **aaron_dev** is my **really unstable** branch.
-Other branches are for hardware- or feature-specific development.
-In the long run I try to merge those functionalities into master and use CMake to turn hardware-specific elements on and off.

 # 1. Quickstart

 My targeted environments are Ubuntu 14.04.2, the [Jetson TX1](http://www.nvidia.com/object/jetson-tx1-module.html) using [NVidia Jetpack 2.0](https://developer.nvidia.com/embedded/jetpack) , and OS X 10.11 with [Homebrew](http://brew.sh/).

 The most authoritative documentation is stored in the Ruby Rakefile (don't be scared, it's pretty readable).
-This includes tasks for setting dependencies (in Travis and Docker images for example), and for automating building and testing.
+This includes tasks for installing dependencies (in Travis and Docker images for example), and for automating building and testing.

 Assuming all of the "standard" (apt-gettable/Brew-able) deps have been installed, then a standard-ish cmake-ish: